5 worst things to do before you run

 What to avoid doing before a run

 As you know, drinking is important and the last thing we want to do is to tell you not to keep hydrated.
-Yet if you’re going on a long run, say eight miles plus, then it can be wise to drink a pint of water an hour before your run and then stop drinking.
-Not drinking too close to your run will help you because it means you won’t need to stop to go to the toilet.
+Yet if you’re going on a long run, say running for well over an hour, then it can be wise to drink water an hour before your run and then stop drinking.
+Not drinking too close to your run will help you because it means you probably won’t need to stop to go to the toilet.